Frédéric Regard

-Frédéric Regard is a professor of English Literature at Paris-Sorbonne University, where he teaches 19th-, 20th- and 21st-century literature and literary theory.
+Frédéric Regard (born 1959) is a French literary theorist who is professor of English Literature at Paris-Sorbonne University, where he teaches 19th-, 20th- and 21st-century literature and literary theory.
 He is a specialist in gender studies in France.

 Biography

-Regard was born in 1959 in Algeria in a family that had settled in Kabylie in the 19th century.
+Regard was born in 1959 in French Algeria in a family that had settled in Kabylie in the 19th century.
 He was schooled in Metropolitan France from the age of ten and entered the École normale supérieure de lettres et sciences humaines in 1978, where he majored in English literature.
 He passed the Agrégation in 1981 and then pursued a state doctorate under Hélène Cixous's supervision.
 His doctorate focused on the work of novelist William Golding, who won the Nobel Prize in Literature a year later.
 Regard's approach in this work had already developed into the analytical stance he would adopt later on in his career: the relationship between ethics and aesthetics.
 He defended his thesis at Paris 8 University in 1990.